phpMussel/Docs/readme.en.md

 The fourth parameter is the path to the directory containing the signature files for phpMussel.
 When omitted, phpMussel will try looking for the signature files in a directory named as `phpmussel-signatures`, in the parent of the vendor directory.

 The fifth parameter is the path to your vendor directory.
 It should never point to anything else.
 When omitted, phpMussel will try to locate this directory for itself.
-This parameter is provided in order to faciliate easier integration with implementations that mightn't necessarily have the same structure as a typical Composer project.
+This parameter is provided in order to facilitate easier integration with implementations that mightn't necessarily have the same structure as a typical Composer project.

 The constructor for the scanner accepts only one parameter, and it is mandatory: The instantiated loader object.
-As it is passed by reference, the loader must be instantiated to a variable (instantiation the loader directly into the scanner in order to pass by value is not the correct way to use phpMussel).
+As it is passed by reference, the loader must be instantiated to a variable (instantiating the loader directly into the scanner in order to pass by value is not the correct way to use phpMussel).

 ```PHP
 public function __construct(\phpMussel\Core\Loader &$Loader)